Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Chaos in relativistic, rotating, non-vacuum black holes

-From Fig. \ref{fig:Poincare_map} and \ref{fig:Rotation_curve}, we can conclude that the resonance $2/3$ is the strongest, i.e., having the most prominent effect in EMRIs, a larger island width (and a corresponding plateau) in non-Kerr EMRIs.
+From Fig. \ref{fig:Poincare_map} and \ref{fig:Rotation_curve}, we can conclude that the resonance $2/3$ is the strongest, i.e., having the largest island width (and corresponding plateau in the rotation curve) in non-Kerr EMRIs.
 This is due to the multiplicity and location of the resonance $2/3$ in the strong-field regime \cite{Contopoulos_book}.
 This is the underlying reason why the literature is usually studying the effects of the $2/3$ resonance in Kerr \cite{Flanagan:2010cd,Berry:2016bit,Ruangsri:2013hra,Speri:2021psr} and non-Kerr EMRIs \cite{Apostolatos:2009vu,Lukes-Gerakopoulos:2010ipp,Destounis:2021mqv,Destounis:2021rko}.

-Therefore, in what follows, we present results regarding the behavior of the $2/3$-resonant island, and in particular its width, when the spacetime parameters of the BH spin and the halo compactness are varied.
-The following is an order-of-magnitude analysis and will help us qualitatively understand the role of the BH spin and the halo, which combined break the Carter constant and the eventual integrability of geodesics around these objects.
+In what follows, we present results regarding the behavior of the $2/3$-resonant island, and in particular its width, when the spacetime's BH spin and the halo compactness are varied.
+The following is an order-of-magnitude analysis and will help us qualitatively understand the role of the BH spin and the halo in EMRIs, which combined break the Carter constant and the eventual integrability of geodesics around these objects.